Trials of Mana (2020 video game): Release

-The remake of Trials of Mana was announced in June 2019 at that year's E3 for Nintendo Switch, PlayStation 4 and Windows.
+The remake of Trials of Mana was announced in June 2019 at that year's E3 for Nintendo Switch, PlayStation 4 and Windows (via Steam).
 The game was released worldwide on April 24, 2020.
 The localization was a challenge for the team, as it required a simultaneous release in eight languages.
 A game demo was released across all platforms on March 18, 2020.
 The demo covers the opening section of the game, where the player chooses their characters and reaches the first boss fight, and allows players to transfer save data into the full game.
 The original Trials of Mana had received a fan translation prior to the remake's development, and the team aimed to both acknowledge and surpass their efforts.
 In October of that year, a patch was released which included bug fixes and adjustments, new harder difficulty levels, and a level reset option for New Game+.
 A port to Android and iOS mobile devices was announced in June 2021 during the 30th Anniversary livestream for the Mana series.
 It includes all the content of the post-patch home console versions, and pre-purchase bonuses that increase experience points and money drops up to Level 17.
 It was released worldwide on July 15 as a premium app.
-The game was later ported to Xbox Series X|S on September 26, 2024.
+The game was later ported to Xbox Series X|S and Windows (via the Xbox App) on September 26, 2024.
+The Windows version later released on GOG.com on May 26, 2026.